scottspace/scottspace.github.io/_posts/2020-05-04-audio-like-a-boss.md

 share-img: https://scott.ai/img/boss_audio.jpg
 ---

-![Audio Boss](https://scott.ai/img/boss_audio.jpg)

 Shortly before shelter in place restrictions, I was on Hangout with Kelsey Hightower.
 He pops onto the call with a podcast microphone, those fancy audio headsets, and amazing lighting.
 The sound quality was professional, over the top.
 He sounded like a radio DJ.
-The rest of us felt like amateurs.
+I wanted that!

+![Audio Boss](https://scott.ai/img/boss_audio.jpg)

-I asked Kelsey about the equipment, and he shared information on the headphones and microphone.
+Afterwards I asked Kelsey about the equipment, which he gladly shared.
+Apparently he's an audiophile and enjoyed chatting with a fellow (budding) audio and video engineer.
 I looked at the price of his setup.
 Oh, dear lord.
 Several hundred dollars!
 Why should I spend that when the Mac was working fine for me??

 A few days later I had a meeting with a vice chairwoman of a major bank.
 She couldn't hear me, and we were talking about responses to Covid, and tracking the impact to global economies.
 I sounded like I was underwater, my Mac was whirring away.
 I was so embarrassed.